Residential Tenancy (Jersey)

 parties to the agreement or fails to contain the details specified in Schedule 1,

-the Court may, on application by the tenant, make an order varying or terminating
+the Court may, on the application of a party to the agreement, make an order varying

 (4) A person who is to be